DanProgrammer1999/LambdaShooter/README.md

 After the server is ready, you can launch a client.
 For that, use `stack run client <username>` from the project root directory (username is optional, if you do not provide it you will be assigned a default name).
 Enjoy the game!

 ## How it all works
+In this section we describe demo.
+Note: In master we use Universe instead of world which containts both graphics and world itself.
+By extracting all graphics(Picture,Animations) from `World`, we achieved easy serialization of `World` and all of its components.
+In addition we use `TChan`s instead of `TVar`s.
+`
 ### Server

 Well, the most recent version uses these important types:
 - `type Client     = (ID, WS.Connection)`
 - `type ServerState = (World, [Client])`

-On a server we keep only one world which is to be trated as the most "recent" & "trustful".
+On a server we keep only one world version which is to be trated as the most "recent" & "trustful".
-From each client we create a separate thread which waits for client World and merges it with our one.
+For each client we create a separate thread which waits for client World and merges it with our one.
 Then all the changes are broadcasted to all Clients so that they get the most recent changes and game looks as smooth as possible.
-Server is also resposible for calculation the collision between player and projectiles, do damage to players and change their statistics.
+Server is also resposible for calculation the collision between player and projectiles, do damage, kill and respawn players and change their statistics.

 ### Client